cybergrind/last_epoch_debug/bin_tools/le_lib/context.md

   - initialize global hashmap for hooks:
     - key: hook name
     - value: hook function address
+  - use env variable 'WINEPREFIX' to get path to the libraries or use default path `~/.wine`

 * add module for hooks functions:
   - `le_lib_load_hook` - loads the hook into the game